Management Structure of the U.S. Bulk Electric System

 SERC – The SERC Reliability Corporation (which originally stood for Southeastern Electric Reliability Council) is the Regional Entity for all of the southeast that NERC has delegated authority to in order to enforce NERC reliability standards.
 Virginia is split between two Regional Entities: SERC and ReliabilityFirst.

 PJM – PJM Interconnection Inc. is the RTO that Virginia is located within.
 The acronym originally stood for Pennsylvania-New Jersey-Maryland, but its footprint is much larger now.
 PJM oversees a part of the bulk electric system in parts of 13 states and Washington DC that has more than 185 gigawatts of generation capacity.
-It is also the regional Reliability Coordinator and Balancing Authority for its region.
+It is also the regional Reliability Coordinator, Balancing Authority, and Transmission Operator for its region.

-Dominion Energy – The power company which is the local Transmission Operator (TOP), meaning that they actually build, maintain, and operate all of the local pieces of the bulk electric system that is overseen by PJM.
+Dominion Energy – The power company which is the local Transmission Owner (TO), meaning that they actually build, maintain, and operate all of the local pieces of the bulk electric system that is overseen by PJM.

 Summary